Rayme Mkwananzi, LICSWA

 My ultimate goal as a therapist is to provide a safe and positive environment in which clients and I can collaboratively work on identified goals.
 I focus on a person’s strengths and look at them through the lens of their current environment.
 My approach is to work with you, to create the best version of yourself.
 I really enjoy laughter and try to include that in our work together.
 I believe we all need more joy and laughter in our daily lives.

 I approach clients using a blend of Cognitive Behavioral Therapy (CBT), Mindfulness, Motivational Interviewing, and Dialectical Behavioral Therapy (DBT) techniques all while focusing on the individual in their natural environment.
-I am an advocate on giving homework as I feel that if one isn’t practicing what is being discussed in therapy, it tends to make it that much harder to make sustainable change.
+I am an advocate of giving homework as I feel that if one isn’t practicing what is being discussed in therapy, it tends to make it that much harder to make sustainable change.
 I want to be able to support you in the best way that I can and provide guidance along the way.

 Specialties and areas of focus

-- Families
+• Families

-- Depression
+• Depression

 Q&A with Rayme